guillp/requests_oauth2client/README.md

     userinfo_endpoint="https://url.to.the/userinfo_endpoint",
     auth=ClientSecretJwt("client_id", "client_secret"),
 )

 resp = oauth2client.userinfo("mytoken")
 ```

-It returns whatever data is returned by the userinfo endpoint (if it is a JSON, its content is returned decoded).
+The `userinfo()` method returns the data returned by the userinfo endpoint, decoded if it is in JSON format.

 ## Initializing an `OAuth2Client` from a discovery document

-You can initialize an [OAuth2Client] with the endpoint URIs mentioned in a standardised discovery document with the
+You can initialize an [OAuth2Client] with the endpoint URIs mentioned in a standardised discovery document using the
 [OAuth2Client.from_discovery_endpoint()](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client.OAuth2Client.from_discovery_document)
 class method: